The art and paintings of talented Irish artist and writer Christy Brown remembered

 Read more: The best Irish movies of all time (VIDEOS)

-Born on June 5, 1932, after a three-day labor in Dublin’s Rotunda Hospital.
+Christy Brown was born on June 5, 1932, after a three-day labor in Dublin’s Rotunda Hospital.
 He was the twelfth of twenty-two children born to Bridget and Patrick Brown, of which thirteen survived.
 The Browns lived in a small terraced house.
 Christy’s father was a bricklayer and many of his sons followed him into that profession.
 When asked by a journalist if he ever wondered what his life would have been like without his “terrible handicap”, Christy laughed and said, “I know.
 I would have been a good bricklayer like my father.”

 Christy’s mother struggled to get a diagnosis of Christy’s condition.
 It was later determined that Christy was a ‘mental defective’ who should be placed in an institution.
 Parts of his brain were damaged due to a lack of oxygen at birth – but, although physically impaired, his mind functioned perfectly.
 Bridget insisted he would not be sent away.
 Her daughter Anne said later that Bridget “always knew there was something there; she saw that light in his eyes.
 And she brought out that brightness, that spark.”